dawidpilch/Password-Manager/README.md

 Project contains this features at the moment:
 - Creating a new account,
 - Logging in with the existing account,
-- Hashing password with salt,
+- Hashing password with salt.
--

 ##  What I've learned
 At the beggining of my journey with WinForm I really liked the idea of it.
 Sadly later on I've noticed a lot of disadvantages